tills13/lex/README.md

 The right hand side must be terminated by a semi-colon.

-See `example.tokens` for a complete example.
+See `examples/example.tokens` for a complete example.
 The language described looks like TypeScript.

 _Input_